-The gag was, at the end of Ace’s solo, the pickup would glow white hot and start to smoke, then the guitar would be hoisted into the lighting rig by a cable attached to the back of the headstock.
-Later in the show, Ace would use the Rocket Launcher Guitar to shoot the lighting rig, an explosion in the lighting rig would be triggered at the same time, and the White Hot Pickup guitar would come floating back down.
-The gag was always a crowd favorite and helped cultivate the Spaceman persona.
+At the end of Ace’s stage solo, the pickup would glow white-hot and start to smoke.
+The guitar would then be hoisted into the lighting rig using a cable attached to the back of the headstock.
+Later in the show, Ace would use the Rocket Launcher Guitar to shoot the lighting rig, on which an explosion would be triggered at the same time, and the White-Hot Pickup guitar would come floating back down.
+The gag was a crowd favourite and helped cultivate the Spaceman persona.

-According to Ace, The Rocket Guitar was originally going to be a Laser Guitar that would shoot a laser beam that would be aimed at various points on the stage and would trigger explosions.
-“I had a fiber optic running through the neck of my Les Paul [built by Steve Carr] that connected to a high-powered laser to blow things up, right around that time, Blue Oyster Cult had blinded someone with one of their lasers so new legislation came out that limited the amount of wattage you could use in a laser on stage.
+According to Ace, the Rocket Guitar was originally going to be a Laser Guitar, which would shoot a laser beam at various points on the stage, triggering explosions.
+“I had a fibre optic running through the neck of my Les Paul [built by Steve Carr] that connected to a high-powered laser to blow things up, right around that time, Blue Öyster Cult had blinded someone with one of their lasers so new legislation came out that limited the amount of wattage you could use in a laser on stage.
 That was the advent of using rockets in the guitar neck.
 It was supposed to be a laser beam and then I just went to fireworks.”
 According to Steve Carr, the band’s longtime guitar tech, the original laser guitar became the first designated Rocket Guitar.

-This guitar remains part of the band’s show to this very day, at the hands of Tommy Thayer, although it has evolved a bit.
-Safety buttons have been put in place, making firing the “rockets” somewhat difficult to do while looking cool.
+In the hands of Tommy Thayer, the guitar remains part of the band’s show to this day, although it has evolved.
+Safety buttons have been put in place, making the firing of the rockets somewhat difficult to do while looking cool.
 The wiring for the charge ignitions still runs through a cavity in the neck.

 Ace’s Light Guitar

-Rammstein’s pyro guru, Nicolai Sabottka, is always developing new and exciting ways to bring the boom to the stage.
+Rammstein’s pyro guru Nicolai Sabottka is always developing new and exciting ways to bring the boom to the stage.
 On one tour, Paul, Richard and Oliver used specially designed flamethrowers that were strapped to their respective guitars, which shot out a high-pressure burning concoction of air and petroleum mist.
-The flamethrowers were attached to the band’s regular guitars, rather than guitars specifically designed to be flamethrowers themselves.
-Rammstein continues to push the boundaries of safety and visual excellence with the fearless Sabottka at the helm.
+The flamethrowers were attached to the band’s regular guitars, rather than guitars specifically designed as flamethrowers.
+With the fearless Sabottka at the helm, Rammstein continues to push the boundaries of safety and visual spectacle.

-The flamethrower guitar concept has also crossed from being just theatrical to the movie theatre, as anyone who has watched the movie Mad Max: Fury Road will remember the Doof Warrior’s insane flame-shooting double-necked instrument.
-Designed in part by an artist named Michael Ulman who is known for creating art from found items, the body of the guitar incorporates a bed pan and a French Horn, a bass neck and a guitar neck were grafted on.
+The flamethrower guitar has also crossed from stage theatrics to the movie theatre.
+As anyone who has seen the 2015 film //Mad Max: Fury Road// will remember, the Doof Warrior wields a flame-shooting double-necked instrument.
+Designed by found-object sculptor Michael Ulman, the body of the guitar incorporates a bed pan and a French horn, connected to a bass and a guitar neck.
 We took a deep dive into the guitar itself in our Guitar On Film series – check it out and be amazed at the work that went into this truly unique instrument.

 John 5 Lava Guitar

-“Originally I wanted to have maggots and old meat in the guitar.
-Then I was talking with my little cousins at home, and they went ‘it would be cool if you put blood in it!'”
+John 5 was not the first to do this, of course.
+In fact, it had been done by previous Rob Zombie guitarists.
+Mike Riggs had a Fernandes guitar filled with fake blood.
+As he said in an interview: “Originally I wanted to have maggots and old meat in the guitar.
+Then I was talking with my little cousins at home, and they went, ‘It would be cool if you put blood in it!’”

-Kirk Hammett also had an ESP WaveCaster that was filled with Blue Liquid from the same company that John 5 got his from.
-Allegedly the casing broke and soaked the electronics, but it has since been repaired and resides in Metallica’s warehouse.
+Kirk Hammett also had an ESP WaveCaster that was filled with blue liquid from the same company that John 5 got his from.
+Allegedly, the casing broke and soaked the electronics but the guitar has since been repaired and resides in Metallica’s warehouse.

 Among the many iconic guitars used by Prince during his career was a Hohner Mad Cat Telecaster.
 In 1984, luthier Roger Sadowsky was tasked with making several replicas for Prince to tour with.
-Two of them were a little different – they were custom made to replicate a scene in Purple Rain where Prince climbed up onto a stack of speakers and rubbed the neck of his guitar until white liquid sprayed out of the headstock.
+Two of them were a little different – they were custom made to replicate a scene in //Purple Rain// in which Prince climbs onto a stack of speakers and rubs the neck of his guitar until white liquid sprays from the headstock.
 Guitars have always had a phallic essence to them, and Prince had these guitars made to drive the point home just a little harder.

-“In the Purple Rain movie, there is a scene where he climbs to the top of a huge mountain of speakers, grabs a guitar and masturbates the neck until the guitar ejaculates onto the audience,” Roger told us.
-“The guitar was a prop and connected to a tank of Ivory Liquid off stage.
+“In the //Purple Rain// movie, there is a scene where he climbs to the top of a huge mountain of speakers, grabs a guitar and masturbates the neck until the guitar ejaculates onto the audience,” Roger tells us.
+“The guitar was a prop and connected to a tank of ivory liquid off stage.
 Prince wanted a fully playable guitar that could also ejaculate.
 I ran copper tubing along the side of the truss rod, and it terminated at the tip of the headstock.
-On the body side, it terminated in a compartment we routed in the back so they could install their solenoid valve that connected to the tank of Ivory Liquid.
+On the body side, it terminated in a compartment we routed in the back so they could install their solenoid valve that connected to the tank of ivory liquid.
 I called these two guitars the Ejacucasters!”

-The guitars sounded good too, they had DiMarzio pickups and looked exactly like the others.
-In fact, Roger himself couldn’t tell the difference between the Ejacucasters and the Hohner replicas when he went to see Prince on tour.
+The guitars sounded good too, thanks to their DiMarzio pickups.
+They looked so good that Roger himself couldn’t tell the difference between the Ejacucasters and the Hohner replicas when he went to see Prince on tour.